honghaoz/Dynamic-Collection-View-Cell-With-Auto-Layout-Demo/README.md

 and in `layoutSubviews()`

-Set `contentLabel.preferredMaxLayoutWidth` to a prefered value, like `contentLabel.preferredMaxLayoutWidth = self.bounds.width - 2 * kLabelHorizontalInsets`
+Set `contentLabel.preferredMaxLayoutWidth` to a preferred value, like `contentLabel.preferredMaxLayoutWidth = self.bounds.width - 2 * kLabelHorizontalInsets`

 You may also need a configure function, make sure in this function, call `self.setNeedsLayout()` and `self.layoutIfNeeded()`